myaschmitz/recipe-tracker/TASKS.md

   - [ ] Sort by number of ingredients
   - [ ] Clear all filters option
   - [ ] Save filter preferences
+- [ ] Add ability to see how many recipes, collections, etc. you have created. and add that info on the dashboard
+- [ ] Add private configuration info to account settings (ex. email, password, security/privacy configs, etc)

 ### Advanced Features
 - [ ] Recipe meal planning integration